NAMI HelpLine

 Medications

-Doctors and other mental health professionals will often prescribe medications to relieve symptoms of psychosis, stabilize mood and treat depression.
-The only medication approved by the FDA to treat schizoaffective disorder is the antipsychotic drug paliperidone (Invega).
+Psychiatrists, psychiatric nurse practitioners and other mental health professionals will often prescribe medications to relieve symptoms of psychosis, stabilize mood and treat depression.
+The only medication approved by the FDA to specifically treat schizoaffective disorder is the antipsychotic drug paliperidone (Invega).

 However, some medications approved for the treatment of other mental health conditions may be helpful for schizoaffective disorder.
 These medications include: